 As soon as I stepped off the train I knew that Chiang Mai and myself were going to be life long friends.
 There are tons of things to see in Chiang Mai Thailand, that spending at least a week here will be a great decision.

-10 Things to see in Chiang Mai, Thailand
+Top Things to See in Chiang Mai, Thailand

 Chiang Mai has over 300 temples.
 The temples are all different and all in great detail.
-A few of my favorites are Wat Chiang Man, Wat Suan Dok, Wat Chedi Luang.
+A few of my favorite temples in Chiang Mai are Wat Chiang Man, Wat Suan Dok, Wat Chedi Luang.

 Along with the abundance health food options, theres tons of smoothie shops too.
 Northern Thailand is filled with green mountains and misty jungles which means it produces a lot of tropical fruit.
 You could drink one smoothie a day for one year and still not try all the fruit combinations.

 The one eyed dog pictured above is DeeDee.
 He’s the mascot and boss of the Lucky Dog Cafe, one of my favorite smoothie spots.

 In Chiang Mai, Thailand thats never a problem.
 Healthy food options are on every corner.
 There are plenty of vegan cafes and most cafes have vegetarian and organic options!

 My favorite cafe I found was Nice Kitchen on Soi 6 street.

 Theres nothing I love more than getting a massage after a long day of exploring.
 I mean its cheap and feels great to pamper yourself.
 Ahhh the life, theres a massage parlor left and right here.